IBM StreamSets as Client-Managed Software

 - To create a multitenant environment with organizations, the system administrator creates multiple organizations and then organization administrators add the appropriate users to each organization.

-- To create a multitenant environment with multiple groups in a single organization, an organization administrator creates groups of users, and then shares objects within the groups to grant each group access to the appropriate objects.
+- To create a multitenant environment with multiple groups in a single organization, an organization administrator creates groups of users.
+The organization administrator shares objects within the groups to grant each group access to the appropriate objects.

 For more information about using groups and permissions to create a multitenant environment, see Users and Groups.